rupeshpanwar/quick-bite/Jenkins/17-Jenkin-Setup-Docker-Github-Integration.md

 # setup Jenkin
 - refer terraform code to spin the VPC and a medium size vm https://github.com/rupeshpanwar/terraform-vpc.git
+- if you want to skip installation then pull jenkins images, spin a container,  on a docker running vm , rupeshpanwar/jenkin-on-docker:v1
 - though installation is done via installJenkins.sh, if installation doesn't take place then run below code under, sudo su
                     #!/bin/bash